 Ableton vs Logic.
 A comprehensive comparison.

-As music production gets faster an easier, choosing between ableton vs logic comes down to a few basic principals.
+As music production gets faster an easier, choosing between ableton vs logic pro x comes down to a few basic principals.
+Even though Ableton Live 10 can stand on it’s on, it’s worth considering these two giants.
+Ableton or Logic?

-Ableton vs Logic has been a common question from many producers.
+Ableton vs Logic pro x has been a common question from many producers.
 Music production has become more relaxed and easier because of the rise of a great number of excellent music programs and DAW (Digital Audio Workstations) available.
-And over the past few years music programs have only gotten better.
+Like the excellent recording software Samplitude Music Studio and Acid Pro, the competition couldn’t get any more crazy!
+And over the past few years music programs have only gotten better too.
 You can make complete tracks and records using most of the tools out there.
 That being said, there are some DAW out there that seem to outshine others.
 With so many available digital audio workstations out there on the market, it’s hard to find the one that fits you.
 Ableton has proven itself live and on stage.
 Logic constantly is referenced by top music producers as a go to music program.

 So, how do you decide?